Galileo88/Galileos-Planet-Pack/README.md

 9. This completes the basic installation.
 If you want to, you can verify the installation by launching KSP.

-## __All terrain scatter (scenery like trees and rocks) is not working due to a bug in Kopernicus.
-When the next version of Kopernicus is released, it will fix this issue.__

 ## Optional Mods

 1. Install the optional mods of your choice by copying or merging [GPP Download]\Optional Mods\GPP_[mod name]\GameData\[mod name] to [KSP]\GameData\.

 2. KSC Switcher and Loading Screen are the complete mod, no other action beyond step 1 is required.

-3. [Final Frontier](https://spacedock.info/mod/580/Final%20Frontier) and [Texture Replacer](https://github.com/RangeMachine/TextureReplacer/releases/) must be downloaded and installed separately, and merged with the GPP-specific elements.
+3. [Final Frontier](https://spacedock.info/mod/580/Final%20Frontier) must be downloaded and installed separately

 4. For GPP_Clouds and GPP_Secondary, see separate instructions below.

 ## KSC ++

 1. For an extension to the Kerbal Space Center (fuel tanks, roads, cars, trees, the whole shebang), the third-party mod [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.
 Use the latest version developed for 1.3.1.

+##Sigma Replacements

+1. For high quality Gaelan heads, suits, navballs and Skyboxes install [Sigma Replacements](https://forum.kerbalspaceprogram.com/index.php?/topic/167233-wip131-sigma-replacements/)

 ## Clouds, Aurorae and Shadows